Chapter 16 R Markdown

 • third item

-To create a numbered list, start each line with 1. as follows:
+To create a numbered list, start each line with 1.

 1. first item